 - A Medline Wipe Protectant Skin Sureprep-to treat the area around the stoma before adhering the wafer to your skin

-- A plastic bag to put soiled paper towels in to properly dispose and remove from the bathroom
+- A plastic bag to put soiled paper towels in to properly dispose of and remove from the bathroom

 If You Need A Reason To Pick Choice 2

-From the onset it definitely is much easier to pick choice one.
+From the onset, it definitely is much easier to pick choice one.
 Just get in the tub or the shower.
 That is actually what I always do.

-In fact I will be very honest with you.
+In fact, I will be very honest with you.
 I just will not do choice two because of all of the extra effort it takes to do the second choice.

 So I would need a good reason why I would pick choice #2.
-After nearly 5 years of this living I can see that I will be working towards choice two, because my skin needs it.
+After nearly 5 years of this living, I can see that I will be working towards choice two because my skin needs it.

 Most Important Benefit of Open Air Exposure

 It is totally unnatural to have that part of my body covered up with a wafer and a pouch for the rest of my life.
-You have to figure out for yourself if it is worth the extra effort to be so inclined to performing choice #2.
+You have to figure out for yourself if it is worth the extra effort to be so inclined to perform choice #2.

 You will notice that there is a purple pale color that is close to the stoma center.